slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 > Because CodeMirror will update fairly often, you'll often find as you're switching between branches or merging that your CodeMirror files are showing up as modified when you run `git status`.
 Something like `M	src/thirdparty/CodeMirror2`.
 Running the command above brings everything in sync.

-> Note that brackets is also a submodule of brackets-shell.
-However, the brackets-shell reference to brackets is not updated very often, so you should generally not do `git submodule update` from the brackets-shell folder, as it will switch your brackets fork to an older version.
+> Note that brackets is also a submodule of brackets-app.
+However, the brackets-app reference to brackets is not updated very often, so you should generally not do `git submodule update` from the brackets-app folder, as it will switch your brackets fork to an older version.
 Instead, to keep the brackets repo up to date, just do `git pull` on master within the brackets folder.

-That should both get the latest version of CodeMirror and sync your fork of Brackets with brackets-shell.
-From the brackets-shell folder, if you run `open bin/mac/Brackets.app` or `bin/win/Brackets.exe` (or open them from Finder/Explorer) you'll have your just-forked version of Brackets up and running.
+That should both get the latest version of CodeMirror and sync your fork of Brackets with brackets-app.
+From the brackets-app folder, if you run `open bin/mac/Brackets.app` or `bin/win/Brackets.exe` (or open them from Finder/Explorer) you'll have your just-forked version of Brackets up and running.

 ### Tracking Changes from the Main Repository ###
 It's important to be working off of the latest build and the easiest way to do that is to make sure that your local copy of Brackets is tracking the main repository.
 This involves using the `git remote` command which lets you link your local version to a different remote repository (by default, it's linked to your github fork).
-To link your local repository to the main brackets-shell repository, use this command from the _brackets-shell_ directory:
+To link your local repository to the main brackets-app repository, use this command from the _brackets-app_ directory:

 ```
-git remote add --track master upstream git@github.com:adobe/brackets-shell.git
+git remote add --track master upstream git@github.com:adobe/brackets-app.git
 ```

-This will create a link from your local brackets-shell repository to the main one called `upstream`. `upstream` will be how you reference the main brackets-shell repository.
+This will create a link from your local brackets-app repository to the main one called `upstream`. `upstream` will be how you reference the main brackets-app repository.

 Do the same for the Brackets project
 ```